 You will also need to consult a dictionary while you’re reading Italian, and without audio accompaniment, you will find it difficult to catch new words and how they’re pronounced by native speakers.
 It’s easy to get confused.

-With easy Italian reading for beginners, reading and listening to short stories can be a fun and painless way of learning Italian.
+With easy Italian reading for beginners, reading and listening to short stories can be a fun and painless way of mastering this language.

-Reading and listening improves your comprehension skills and helps you formulate better sentences.
-Here you find a wide choice of Italian reading for beginners.
+Reading and listening improve your comprehension skills and help you formulate better sentences.

 Subscribe to my newsletter to read Italian online regularly.

 Through the eyes of a character in a story, we can live their lives and enrich our lives.